 FMCG Forecasting - Forecasting for Promotions

 Forecasting for fast moving consumer goods has all the usual challenges of demand forecasting, but is particularly influenced by the high impact of promotions.
 Frequent promotional activity complicates the already difficult tasks of historical data cleansing and seasonal analysis, then there is the task of estimating the effect of future promotions and integrating them into the forecast.

 As in any company a choice has to be made regarding the time bucket to be used in forecasting.
 The dominance of promotional forecasting in FMCG, together with the likelihood of needing to integrate weekly customer forecasts, tends to tip the balance somewhat in favour of weekly rather than monthly forecasting.
-A slight downside to this is that, with weekly forecasting, the seasonal analysis becomes more difficult and may need special attention.
+A slight downside to this is that the important matter of seasonal analysis becomes more difficult and may need special attention.

 We have successfully created forecasting solutions in Excel for some small FMCG businesses, including a neat and convenient method for dealing with historical and forecast promotions.
 When the scale and complexity of the forecasting task for consumer products suggests that specialised forecasting software may be necessary, Forecast Solutions can recommend a particular packaged solution or help in a software selection process.

 Short term forecasting for FMCG is most commonly approached using time series forecasting such as exponential smoothing.
-However, there may be benefits in using causal modelling to take account of drive factors in the business such as pricing, weather or economic indices.
+However, there may be benefits in using a causal modelling approach to take account of drive factors in the business such as pricing, weather or economic indices.
 Forecast Solutions can help in terms of a price modelling study or weather sensitivity analysis.

 What the FMCG forecaster often benefits from is a wide range of information including EPOS data and continuous market research information, so a further challenge is to make the best use of all the rich data available.

 Forecast Solutions can help with all of these considerations.
 For further details of our consulting and training services please use the links above left or click here.

 Historical Data Cleansing